quii/learn-go-with-tests/http-server.md

 I am going to take some liberties here and write more code than you may be comfortable with without writing a test.

-_This is allowed_!
-We still have a test checking things should be working correctly but it is not around the specific unit we're working with (`InMemoryPlayerStore`).
+_This is allowed!_ We still have a test checking things should be working correctly but it is not around the specific unit we're working with (`InMemoryPlayerStore`).

 If I were to get stuck in this scenario, I would revert my changes back to the failing test and then write more specific unit tests around `InMemoryPlayerStore` to help me drive out a solution.